facebook/react-native-website/docs/text.md

 On iOS, these roles map to corresponding Accessibility Traits.
 Image button has the same functionality as if the trait was set to both 'image' and 'button'.
 See the [Accessibility guide](accessibility.md#accessibilitytraits-ios) for more information.

-On Android, these roles have similar functionality on TalkBack as adding Accessibility Traits does on Voiceover in iOS
+On Android, these roles have similar functionality on TalkBack as adding Accessibility Traits does on Voiceover in iOS.

+> Nested Text with accessibilityRole link are only supported on Android.

 | Type                                                 |
 | ---------------------------------------------------- |